 Asthma is one of the most common respiratory conditions in the world.
 We do not have a cure for asthma; instead, people have to use inhalers constantly, and others may even need to take additional medicine.

-In a promising study done in 2015, people with mild and severe asthma were given inhalers with a Boswellia supplement.
+In a promising study done in 2015, people with mild and severe asthma were given inhalers with a Boswellia supplement, while some participants received oral administration of Boswellia supplements in capsule form.
 Others were given just the inhalers; no oral Boswellia supplement.

 After the four-week testing period, the group with the Boswellia-enhanced inhalers reported using their inhalers less often than was the case with the group using inhalers without Boswellia.
+Researchers sometimes measure inflammatory biomarkers to assess the effects of Boswellia in asthma, as changes in these biomarkers can indicate reduced inflammation.
 Although this isn’t quite a clinical trial, the study’s results reaffirm the claim that Boswellia is effective at alleviating some of the symptoms of Asthma.

 Osteoarthritis

-Boswellia also seems to aid in helping patients suffering from Osteoarthritis.
-This claim appeared in 2014 following a research review of the effects of herbs and plants used to treat Osteoarthritis.
+Boswellia has been shown to help manage osteoarthritis symptoms in osteoarthritis patients.
+This claim appeared in 2014 following a research review of the effects of herbs and plants used to treat osteoarthritis.
+Joint pain and knee pain are common issues addressed in these studies.

 The subjects reported feeling less pain and being in better physical condition, thanks to Boswellia.
-Those who were given a placebo experienced no improvements.
-Again, more trials are needed to confirm these benefits fully, but Boswellia's current prospects for treating Osteoarthritis are promising.
+A double-blind, placebo controlled trial demonstrated the effects of Boswellia on osteoarthritis, with those who were given a placebo experiencing no improvements.
+Researchers often measure inflammatory markers to assess the impact of Boswellia on osteoarthritis.
+Again, more trials are needed to confirm these benefits fully, but Boswellia’s current prospects for treating osteoarthritis are promising.

 Rheumatoid Arthritis